jamescbaldwin/portfolio1/README.md

 # secondhomework
-Repository "secondhomework" is the initial portfolio for James Baldwin, and will utilize Bootstrap code as a means to create a navigatable webpage with funcioning links that pertain to his portfolio.
+Repository "secondhomework" is the initial portfolio for James Baldwin, and will utilize Bootstrap to assist in creating a navigatable webpage with functioning links that pertain to his portfolio.
+All links are intended to be device-responsive, per the instructions outlined.